mohamedamr13/SQL-Database-Engine/README.md

  It is resourceful to use this engine to simulate what happens under the hood of a real relational database engine when firing a query.

- To try the engine , download the zip file and open on your preferred Java IDE.

  **If you use Eclipse IDE , make sure to import the file as a maven project**